 Well, that depends where you bought them.
 Mussels that come from the wild will need to be soaked in water for about 20-30 minutes, I read somewhere that adding salt and cornmeal or breadcrumbs will help them spit sand better.
 You may also need to remove the beard by pulling them one by one.
 Farm-raised mussels do not require so much cleaning so just rinse them thoroughly and brush the shells if needed.

-- 1 Tbsp ginger, cut into small strips
+- 1 tablespoon ginger - cut into small strips

 - ½ cup white wine